-Math Potentials is an education enrichment organization that teaches children to enjoy and experience success in doing mathematics.
+Math Potentials is an education enrichment organization that teaches children to enjoy and experience success in doing mathematics and sciences.

 Dr. Natasa Sirotic and Dr. Klaus Hoechsmann founded Math Potentials in 2000, with the support of the Pacific Institute for the Mathematical Sciences.
 It was their extraordinary passion for math education, and desire to open students’ eyes to how meaningful and fulfilling mathematics can be, that made their first year, with just 30 students, such a success.

-Now with over 700 students and 7 campuses they have continued to grow and cultivate young math lovers all over Greater Vancouver, and they’re not stopping anytime soon.
+Now with over 700 students and 8 campuses they have continued to grow and cultivate young math and science lovers all over Greater Vancouver, and they’re not stopping anytime soon.

 The programs offered at Math Potentials address the needs of students from grades 5-12.
 The carefully curated curriculum, based on problem solving, geometry, and the big ideas of mathematics, coupled with expert instruction, meet the needs that young people have for their intellectual development (i.e. wanting to know, enjoying figuring out things, being curious about mathematical relationships).